Bicycle Touring FAQ

 How can I secure my bicycle and gear while on tour?

-Use high-quality locks to secure your bicycle when leaving it unattended.
-Consider taking your valuable gear with you or using secure storage options at accommodations.
+Use high-quality locks and secure your bike when unattended.
+Take valuables with you or use secure storage where possible.

 What are some must-have tools for bicycle touring?